Orrin Hatch: Musical career and film appearances

 Hatch played the piano, violin, and organ.
 Fueled by his interest in poetry, Hatch composed songs for many artists.
 One of his songs, "Unspoken", went platinum after appearing on WOW Hits 2005, a compilation of Christian pop music.
 He co-authored "Everything and More", sung by Billy Gilman.
 In addition to serving as a United States senator, Hatch earned over $10,000 as an LDS musical recording artist.

 Rock musician Frank Zappa composed a guitar instrumental entitled "Orrin Hatch on Skis", which appears on his 1988 album, Guitar.

 In March 1997, Hatch and Janice Kapp Perry jointly recorded an album with Tree Music entitled My God Is Love.
 Hatch's later albums with Perry included "Come to the Manger".

 Hatch appeared as himself, alongside Chuck Grassley, in Steven Soderbergh's 2000 Oscar-winning drama Traffic, in a brief cameo in a scene set during a Washington, D.C. cocktail party.
-Soderbergh later featured one of Hatch's songs, "Souls Along The Way," in his film Ocean's 12 as background music for a scene in Hatch's home state of Utah.
+Soderbergh later featured one of Hatch's songs, "Souls Along The Way", in his film Ocean's 12 as background music for a scene in Hatch's home state of Utah.

 Hatch and Janice Kapp Perry co-wrote the song "Heal Our Land", which was performed at George W. Bush's January 2005 inauguration.

 Hatch, along with Lowell Alexander and Phil Naish, composed the 2006 song "Blades of Grass and Pure White Stones".

 Hatch's likeness was featured in the 30 Rock episode "Jack Gets in the Game", aired in 2007, as one of Dr. Leo Spaceman's famous clients.

-In 2009, at the request of The Atlantic correspondent Jeffrey Goldberg, Hatch authored the lyrics to "Eight Days of Hanukkah", described by Goldberg as "a hip hop Hannukah song written by the senior senator from Utah."
+In 2009, at the request of The Atlantic correspondent Jeffrey Goldberg, Hatch wrote the lyrics to "Eight Days of Hanukkah", described by Goldberg as "a hip hop Hannukah song written by the senior senator from Utah."

 Hatch appeared in a 2015 scene in the Parks and Recreation episode "Ms. Ludgate-Dwyer Goes to Washington" alongside Cory Booker.